icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 nnUNetv2_predict_tissue -i /path/to/images -o /path/to/output --continue_prediction
 ```

-If you plan on running inference on a folder of png images, you can use the help flag to check extra commands.
-However, some of these features are not yet supported for the txt input.
+The nnU-Net architecture contains additional arguments not listed here.
+Please use the help flag 'h' to see more.

 ```bash
 nnUNetv2_predict_tissue -h